-A successful sale is a step-by-step process and must have all those elements and anything short of that is paramount to a quick-fix or even a scam – it is lazy salespeople that give the trade a bad reputation.
+A successful sale is a step-by-step process and must have all the above elements.
+Anything short of that is paramount to a quick-fix or even a scam – it is lazy salespeople that give the trade a bad reputation.

-Granted, not all sales turn out to be complete successes as elements of the above process could be stymied by aspects out of the control of the salesman such as lack of budget, delivery delays or a faulty product leading to the tainting of your service or brand.
+Granted, not all sales interactions turn out to be complete successes as elements of the above process could be stymied by aspects out of the control of the salesman such as the client’s lack of funds, delivery delays or a faulty product leading to the tainting of your service or brand.

 This little anecdote proves that it doesn’t matter what you sell, if the product is of good quality, and meets all (compliance) requirements including the recent GDPR law – the sale actually becomes the easy part.
-It however still requires a little bit (and the right kind) of presentation skills to position the product or service adequately enough to execute the sale.
+One, however, still would require a little bit (and the right kind) of presentation skills to position the product or service adequately enough to execute the sale.